 It took them a few times to figure out a good strategy, which involved a lot of stretching and actually aiming for the buckets (instead of faces).

-Once the pipes were full, the ping pong balls popped right out.
+Each time they poured water from the buckets into the pipes, they got a little more full.
+Once they were completely full, the ping pong balls popped right out.
 The girls on the blue tribe made up some ground here, so at this point, it was still a very close race.

 For the final part, the player on the blue tribe showed she had better balance and just barely won the challenge.
 Wow, that’s two in a row, Chicaroo!